 Many character elements have a descriptive Ranking.
-These reflect a number of things, based on the element.
-It might be the breadth and depth of an ability, the amount of resources the character has access to, or how typical some element is compared to what's normative within the setting.
+These can reflect a number of things, based on the nature of the specific element.
+It might be the breadth and depth of an ability, the amount of resources that a character has access to, or how typical some element is compared to what's normative within the setting.

-The Ranking levels are:
+The Ranking levels are as follows:

-${f Low}$ - The element is absent, or falls into the lowest level possible.
+Low - The element is absent, or falls into the lowest level possible.

-Below Baseline - The element is statistically below the typical level.
+Below Baseline - The element is statistically below typical.